edina/Exemplars2020/README.md

 [BSD 3-Clause "New" or "Revised" License](https://github.com/edina/Exemplars2020/blob/master/LICENSE)

 ## Project status
-This work was started as a project for Summer 2020, and has remained the focal point for exemplars & tutorial documents relating to the noteable service.
+This work was started as a project for Summer 2020, and has remained the focal point for exemplars & tutorial documents relating to the noteable service.no wait....